 - Homeworks (50%) approximately every other week.
-Your lowest score will be dropped. - A midterm report (20%), due Thursday 12th March.
+Your lowest score will be dropped. - A midterm report (20%), due Friday 11th March.
 This will be a scientific report, about 2000 words in length, that reviews the current state of knowledge in a field relevant to the course.
-Suggested topics will be posted on Blackboard, but you are welcome to choose alternate relevant topics. - A final project (30%), due Thursday 7th May.
-This will be a computational project, using publicly available code, that studies a problem in exoplanet dynamics.
-You may work on the project either individually or in pairs.
-If you work with a partner, the write-up must be solely your own work.
+Suggested topics will be posted on Blackboard, but you are welcome to choose alternate relevant topics. - A final project (30%), to be presented in the last week of class, A write-up will be due at the same time.
+This will be a computational project, in small groups, using publicly available code, that studies a problem in exoplanet dynamics.